indrajithekanayake/portfolio/content/talks/2022/Introductory session for Google CodeJam.md

   - 2022_talks
 ---

-Introductory session for Google CodeJam(As a former contestant) at IEEE Student Branch [University of Jaffna](https://www.jfn.ac.lk/).
+Introductory session for Google CodeJam(As a former contestant) at IEEE Student Branch <a href="https://www.jfn.ac.lk/" target="_blank">University of Jaffna</a>.

 **Event Photographs:**
 <p>